modolabs/Kurogo-Mobile-Web/doc/Guide/overview.rst

 have different capabilities and performance characteristics, classifying devices is critical to giving the user the best experience possible while still supporting a wide variety of devices.

-Kurogo classifies devices by *type* and *platform*.
-The type is a generic bucket of devices that outlines the device's basic capabilities: it's level of CSS support, javascript, image handling,etc.
+Kurogo classifies devices by *pagetype* and *platform*.
+The pagetype is a generic classification that outlines the device's basic capabilities: its level of CSS support, javascript, image handling, etc.
 The platform is the specific operating system/browser used.
 Each of these values can be used to provide a customized experience for devices.
 Kurogo already has a series of templates and css files that provides this experience for the included modules and common user interface elements.